Cheap flights to Malaga

 Malaga is the capital of the Costa del Sol and a magnet for millions of tourists each year.

 Malaga is a charismatic and cosmopolitan city by the coast.
 One with great beaches, pumping nightlife, and some of Spain's most popular southern resorts and towns right on its doorstep.

 The country's fifth largest city is also one with a rich history of Roman, Islamic and Spanish cultures spanning 2,000 years, each of which have left their mark on this architecturally eclectic place.
-But the real reason people come to Malaga is because it's a great place to holiday by the sea with activities to suit all - simple really.
+But the real reason people come to Malaga is because it's a great place to holiday by the sea with activities to suit all - one of our favourite places to experience this culture is El Palo beach.
 And with average year round temperatures of 20 degrees and 320 days of sunshine a year, it's not difficult to see why.

 Malaga's lush Alameda Gardens are planted with subtropical plants and trees and punctuated with bubbling fountains and benches, the gardens offer a welcome respite from the bustle of the city centre (especially during the January sales!).

 The annual feria in Fuengirola runs from the 6-12 October and is a fabulous fun-filled fiesta with flamenco, concerts and plenty of ice-cold fino (sherry).
 It is one of the best celebrations on the Costa; don't miss it!

 Beginning on 22 April, Málaga's annual film festival (festivaldemalaga.com) will take place with productions and street theatre throughout the city.
 For more information visit https://festivaldemalaga.com.